-This 2019 MTW Annual Plan was made public for review from September 10, 2018 through October 9, 2018.
+This 2021 MTW Annual Plan was made public for review from October 15, 2020 through November 18, 2020.
 The Plan was posted to our website.
-One public hearing was held on September 20, 2018.
+One public hearing was held via Zoom on November 3, 2020.
+The public was encouraged to provide comments in writing or call the MTW Director.
 There were no public housing residents or Housing Choice participants who attended, and no public comments were received.